 items, recalled items, and some Interlibrary Loan items may not be renewed.

-- Items that have been declared lost
+- Items that have been billed as lost

 (see Fines and Lost Items) may not be renewed; lost items must be brought back

-to a Circulation desk to be renewed.
+to a Circulation desk to be checked in and borrowed again.